airladon/FigureOne/docs/README.md

 ![][849]

 The animation can be improved by moving the terms of the equation in curves instead of linearly.
-To do this we can use the object form definition that also defines translation animation properties:
+To do this we can use the object definition of a form that also defines translation animation properties:

 ```javascript
 equation.addForms({